wlonk/arcadia/arcadia.md

 All of these questions pertain very much to the moment; we only ever get partial views of each other.
 This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.

-> #### TODO
->
-> Emphasize this paragraph; it's really about the moment.
-Maybe constrain the
-> questions to actually include those words: "at this moment, what do..."

 When you are reading someone of a lower class than yourself, you may ask any of the following: